 If you're after good food and wine rather than clothes, Lafayette Gourmet is a vast food hall where you can stock up on fine gourmet items as well as indulge in a delicious lunch or sweet treat.

 Over all,... the "Galeries" is an ideal place to find unique gifts in Paris- no matter the season.

 02 of 04

-The destination for chic on the posh left bank, Le Bon Marche is another classic Parisian department store that definitely merits a detour.
-The store, which features regularly renewed collections from over 40 top fashion designers, is housed in a building that was designed by Gustave Eiffel (think eponymous tower) in 1852.
+The destination for chic on the posh left bank of the Seine, Le Bon Marche is another classic Parisian department store that definitely merits a detour.
+It's a great stop before or after exploring the nearby Saint-Germain-des-Pres district.
+The store, which features regularly renewed collections from over 40 top fashion designers, is housed in a building that was designed by Gustave Eiffel--the same engineer behind the famous tower that now bears his name-- in 1852.

 Looking for a gastronomic experience before or after browsing the main store?
 Foodies, take note: the gourmet market at Le Bon Marche, called La Grande Epicerie, stocks thousands of delicacies from around the globe.
 Its cheese, meat and produce section is considered one of the city's best, too.
 Stop here to fill your suitcase with delicious items before your plane or train ride home-- they also stock first-rate chocolate and sweets.

 Situated in the bustling heart of Paris and right across the street from Paris City Hall or "Hotel de Ville" looms BHV, perhaps the modest cousin of the classic Paris department stores.
 It's slightly more accessible, from a budgetary standpoint, than the high-fashion-oriented Galeries Lafayette or Bon Marche, and shades less touristy, too.